NicholasHallman/gg-chart/Future Features.md

  - Use the tooltip formatter to format the dates to the correct format

 Improvement
- - Ensure the dates are a number timestamp still
+ - Ensure the dates are a number timestamp
  - Give gg-chart a break formatter that takes the current value as input and returns the formatted date (much simpler)
  - Give gg-chart a tooltip formatter that takes the point as input and returns the formatted tooltip string